-A District Attorney (DA) is the prosecuting officer of a criminal case (i.e., the official who represents the government in the prosecution of criminal offenses).
-If you are accused of a crime the DA will determine what criminal charges to seek, whether a plea agreement will be offered, or whether to prosecute you at all.
+A District Attorney (or "D.A.") prosecutes criminal cases within their respective district, typically comprised of one or more counties.
+If you're accused of a crime, the D.A. will determine what criminal charges to seek, whether a plea agreement will be offered, or whether to prosecute you at all.
 In certain instances, the D.A. may convene a grand jury to determine whether charges should be filed.

-DAs have so much control over the prosecution that it can be very helpful, or even necessary, to communicate with them about the case.
+District Attorneys have so much control over the prosecution that it can be very helpful, or even necessary, to communicate with them about the case.
 However, some prosecutors will refuse to communicate with a defendant in order to avoid the attorney ethical issues that might arise in that context.
-Whether they are willing to speak to you directly or not, they will always communicate to a lawyer representative.
+Whether they're willing to speak to you directly or not, they will always communicate to a lawyer representing you.

-Finally, speaking to the prosecution can have the reverse effect as the one you intend.
-Your statements could convince a prosecutor that they will win at trial, that they should add charges, or that they are wholly unwilling to negotiate with you.
+Keep in mind, however, that speaking to the prosecution can have the reverse effect than the one you intend.
+Your statements could convince a prosecutor that they will win at trial, that they should add charges, or that they should refuse to negotiate with you.
 They say you only have one chance to make a first impression, and this observation is particularly cutting when a criminal charge is at stake.

 Dealing With the Nevada District Attorney?
 Call an Attorney First

 Regardless of how you proceed it will be a benefit to consider your situation carefully before you start talking, especially to the prosecution.
 Because the law is complicated you should strongly consider seeking professional legal advice.
-Consider speaking with an experienced Nevada criminal defense attorney near you today.
+Get in touch with an experienced Nevada criminal defense attorney near you today.